TomNicholas/Python-for-Scientists/README.md

 ## Parallelization

+*Use all the cores of your machine, and scale up to clusters!*

 * [dask](https://dask.org/) - Tools for splitting up computations and executing them across many processors in parallel.
 [dask.array](http://docs.dask.org/en/latest/array.html) in particular provides a numpy-like interface to a chunked-in-memory array.